Kerala Iyer: Travancore Iyers

-During the rule of Travancore kings, many Iyers (Tamil Brahmins) migrated to Trivandrum.
-Tamil Iyers migrated mostly from Tirunelveli to Trivandrum.
-The ancestors of the Trivandrum Iyers were brought from “Brahmadesam" (a village in Ambasamudram Taluk of Modern day Thirunelveli District in Tamil Nadu) by the Travancore Kings, to take part in the “Mura Japam” ritual of Sri Padmanabhaswamy temple.
+During the rule of Travancore kings, many Iyers (Tamil Brahmins) migrated to Thiruvananthapuram.
+Tamil Iyers migrated mostly from Tirunelveli to Thiruvanathapuram.
+The ancestors of the Thiruvananthapuram Iyers were brought from “Brahmadesam" (a village in Ambasamudram Taluk of Modern day Thirunelveli District in Tamil Nadu) by the Travancore Kings, to take part in the “Mura Japam” ritual of Sri Padmanabhaswamy temple.
 The Mura Japam ritual is a ritual where Brahmins with Sanskrit Veda knowledge participate.

-The migration continued for decades, and thus Iyer population is concentrated around this temple in Trivandrum.They were given agraharams around the temple and the fort, as well as in Karamana Agraharam and Chalai Agraharam.
+The migration continued for decades, and thus Iyer population is concentrated around this temple in Thiruvananthapuram.They were given agraharams around the temple and the fort, as well as in Karamana Agraharam and Chalai Agraharam.